AnalysisKris/Finley_Capstone/README.md

 ### Usage

-1. **Scraping LinkedIn Data**: Use the provided scripts or adapt them to scrape job listings from LinkedIn.
-Ensure compliance with LinkedIn's terms of service.
+1. **Scraping Glassdoor Data**: Use the provided scripts or adapt them to scrape job listings from Glassdoor.
+Note: This project originally was focused on Linkedin, however web scrapping is not compliant with LinkedIn's terms of service.

 2. **Data Preprocessing**: Clean and preprocess the scraped data using Jupyter notebooks provided in the `notebooks/` directory.